gbisaga/devops/aws-devops-asg-basic.md

 - Include only the parameters you want - AMI, instance type, key pair, security group, etc.
 - Define instance tags - can be passed on to EC2 and disks if you want
 - User data, etc.
+- Can specify % combination of on-demand and spot instances (not in launch configurations)

 Scheduled actions
 - Maybe you know patterns of when users will show up or not - scale in or out